Fabricating components

 Print the jig and cell assembly tool in PLA or whatever material you can print easily.
 It does not have to be chemically resistant or that strong, so you can use a low infill.

-These endplates must be stiff, so print them with at least 60% infill.
+Print one of each endplate: endplate with holes and endplate with pins.
+They must be stiff, so print them with at least 70% infill in PLA or PETG.
 Try to avoid warping as they bottom need to be flat to seal the cell well.

 Warning

 The total combined thickess of the flow frames and (compressed) gaskets is important!
-There are multiple thickness options in the flow-frames folder and custom thicknesses can be genererated from the FreeCAD files.
-The graphite felt should be compressed to 70% of it's original thickness.
 The compression is fixed by the combined total thickness of the flow frame and two gaskets.

 Note: